rusyaev-roman/pocl/doc/sphinx/source/development.rst

 IMPORTANT: using the ICD for in tree 'make check' requires an icd loader that allows overriding the icd search path.
-Other ICD loaders wont be able to work in tree (they require the ICD config file to be installed in the system).
+Other ICD loaders won't be able to work in tree (they require the ICD config file to be installed in the system).
 There are now two options for such a loader: the open source ocl-icd loader and the Khronos supplied loader with a patch applied.